pegasus-isi/pegasus-docker-deploy/README.md

     ./login.sh

-** YOU CAN FIND DETAILS ABOUT LOGGING INTO A DIFFERENT CONTAINER OR A AMAZON EC2 HOST IN THE SECTIONS ?????
-ABOVE **
+You can find details about logging into a different container or into a amazon EC2 host in the "Details" section below.

 ### Copying Files/Directories From Your Local Machine to submit Container

 In many cases, you will need to transfer files from your local machine to the submit container to submit workflows to Pegasus.
 You can the use the script called upload.sh located in this repository to do that:

-    ./upload.sh [path_to_source] [path_to_destination]
+    ./upload.sh [source] [destination]

-Where path_to_source is the path for the file/directory in your local machine and path_to_destination is the path to the location which the file/directory should be place within the container.
+Where source is the path for the file/directory in your local machine and destination is the path to the location which the file/directory should be place within the container.
 The first argument is required and the second is optional.
-If you do not provide the path_to_destination argument, your file/directory will be placed in the home directory (/home/tutorial/).
+If you do not provide the destination argument, your file/directory will be placed in the home directory (/home/tutorial/).
 Note that the file/directory will be placed within a directory called transferredFiles, create by this script.

 For example, if you want to transfer a file called "inputs" located in your local machine whitin your home directory to a directory called "myFiles" located in the container's home directory, you should do: